 Rescue & Shelters

-Whilst the Shiba Husky is a rare breed to find, because so many people underestimate how energetic and intense he is he often finds himself back in rescue shelters, so you might just be in luck if you want to rescue one!
+The Shiba Husky is a rare breed.
+Breeders are not as common.
+They can also end up in rescues for a variety of reasons.
+Many people underestimate how energetic and intense they can be, which can lead to owner surrenders.
 Check out your local rescue centers, and be sure to look at dedicated breed rehoming centers who also house breed mixes, and information can be found on the National Shiba Club of America website and the Siberian Husky Rescue Site about your dedicated local rescues.

-The Shiba Husky is very cute, but also very demanding, and so he needs careful consideration before you welcome him into your home.
-However, if you think that he sounds like the perfect match for you and your lifestyle then he is also a very rewarding canine companion to have around.
+The Shiba Husky is very cute, but also very demanding.
+This mix needs careful consideration before you welcome him into your home.
+However, if you have the energy to keep up, the Husky Inu can be a very loyal and loving family companion.
 As long as you have the time to exercise him every day, as well as be consistent with his training and socialization, then this fun and loving boy will return his love in more ways than you can imagine!